HEMU-430X: History

-Following a call by Nam-Hee Chae, the president of the Korea Railroad Research Institute, for proposals for a generic name for Korean-made high-speed trains, on April 5, 2007, Chae announced the name Hanvit (Hangul: 한빛), which means a streak of intense light in Korean.
+Following a call by Nam-Hee Chae, the president of the Korea Railroad Research Institute, for proposals for a generic name for Korean-made high-speed trains, on 5 April 2007, Chae announced the name Hanvit (Hangul: 한빛), which means a streak of intense light in Korean.
 Under the new naming scheme, HEMU-400X is also called Hanvit 400.

-The preliminary design was presented to the public in May 2009.
+The preliminary design was publicly presented in May 2009.
 A full-scale mock-up of an end car was first shown in June 2009 at the RailLog 2009 exhibition in Busan.
-Detailed designs were presented in October 2010, when the prototype was expected to be completed in 2011 and start line tests in 2012.
+Detailed designs were presented in October 2010 when the prototype was expected to be completed in 2011 and start line tests in 2012.

 HEMU-430X prototype

-A prototype, named HEMU-430X was unveiled in May 2012.
-The unit is expected to undergo around 100,000 km of testing up to 2015.
+A prototype named HEMU-430X was unveiled in May 2012.
+The unit is expected to undergo around 100,000 km of testing by 2015.